openstack/neutron/doc/source/contributor/internals/openvswitch_agent.rst

 This implementation is based on this `etherpad <https://etherpad.openstack.org/p/trunk-bridge-tagged-patch-experiment>`_.
 Credits to Bence Romsics.
-The option use_veth_interconnection=true won't be supported, it is deprecated since Victoria, see [1].
 The IDs used for bridge and port names are truncated.

 ::